josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 </CalloutPlusQuote>

 So yes, there's plenty to go around, thanks largely to all of you.
 We admit it.
+No shortage of work to be done, either, and we are sorry on that front.

 Nonetheless, this plan is sadly necessary, for many reasons, and will continue as planned.
-It's a bummer, to be sure, but we thank you for your understanding.
+It's unfortunate, to be sure, but we thank you for your understanding.

 ---